Introduction

 1. Food as Energy Not Just Nutrition

-In spiritual traditions such as Ayurveda, Buddhism and yogic philosophy food is considered prana the life force that sustains all beings.
-Every bite of food carries the energy of the earth, sunlight and the hands that prepared it.
+In spiritual traditions such as Ayurveda, Buddhism, and yogic philosophy, which emphasize Ayurveda balance life food is considered prana the life force that sustains all beings.
+Each mouthful of food holds the energy from the earth, the sun and the people who made it.

 When you eat with awareness and gratitude.
 You don’t just consume nutrients you absorb energy.
 Saying a short prayer or simply offering a moment of thanks before eating helps align your vibration with the food is energy.
 This small act transforms an ordinary meal into a mindful ritual.